teks/squadron-commander/design.md

 Detection
 ---------
+Assume good sensors permit the entire area of operations to be perfectly visible at all times.

-For now, starbases, ships, and colonies have a simple binary detection radius.
+Later, consider adding in sensor ranges, detection, and stealth.
+So, starbases, ships, and colonies would have a simple binary detection radius.
 Enemies are either detected or hidden.

-When an enemy vessel becomes hidden, its last known position will be retained, possibly showing a vector.
+When an enemy vessel becomes hidden, its last known position will be retained, possibly showing a vector and status (ie vessel type and any known damage).

 Time & Timing
 -------------
 It's simple event-based timing, and runs until it needs to pause.
 These events generate a pause:

-* Friendly unit sights a previously hidden enemy
 * A unit arrives somewhere (friendly or enemy)
 * A ship's orders expire: It destroys its target, finishes repairs, etc.
 * Others as-needed